naab213/Project-CWire_MNH/README.md

 3. Interaction with the Program:

-  - You will be prompted to select stations (hvb, hva, lv) and types of consumers (individual, individual, all).
+  - You will be prompted to select stations (hvb, hva, lv) and types of consumers (company, individual, all).

   - The program will process data based on your choices and provide results, including station consumption and capacity.